John Gage: Concert activity

 In 1969, Gage was asked by Bill Hanley, the owner of Hanley Sound, the staging and sound system used at Woodstock, and the system Gage used in Washington, D.C. for the Vietnam Moratorium, to come to Palm Beach, Florida, to take over producing the International Palm Beach Music and Art Festival.
 B.B.
 King, Janis Joplin, the Rolling Stones, Sly and the Family Stone, Jefferson Airplane, the Byrds, Sha-Na-Na, Country Joe and the Fish, Steppenwolf, Johnny Winter, Sweetwater and twenty other groups performed; there had been strong opposition from the Governor of Florida, local law enforcement, and some local churches.
 Heavy rain and unusual cold did not stop some career-best performances, and crowds up to 100,000 people.
-This Rolling Stone concert just preceded Altamont, six days later.
+This Rolling Stones appearance came just six days before the notorious Altamont Free Concert.

 Subsequently, Gage was called to rescue the Louisiana Celebration of Life Festival after two people had drowned; produced the New York Shea Stadium Festival for Peace Concert with Peter Yarrow, Janis Joplin, Creedence Clearwater Revival, Herbie Hancock, Miles Davis, Dionne Warwick, Paul Simon, Sha-Na-Na, Johnny Winter, and fifteen more, the Philadelphia Peace Concert, and several other events involving over 100,000 people.

 Computer career

 In 1980, Gage was part of the Homebrew Computer Club, with Steve Jobs, Steve Wozniak, Lee Felsenstein and others.

 In 1982, Gage joined Bill Joy, Andy Bechtolsheim, Vinod Khosla, Scott McNealy and others to found Sun Microsystems.
-He was responsible for all exterior relations, including marketing, sales, and technical support to customers.
+He was responsible for all external relations, including marketing, sales, and technical support to customers.
 As Sun Microsystems grew, Gage became the Vice President and Director of the Science Office, with responsibility for scientific computing, networking, and relationships with universities, scientific laboratories, international scientific bodies, national intelligence agencies, and multilateral agencies including the World Bank and the United Nations.

 Gage testified often to the US Congress, to United Nations ECOSOC meetings, and was part of numerous United Nations special commissions.

-In 1994, with Professor Jianping Wu of Tsinghua University, Gage helped build the Network Research Center in the Tsinghua Main Administration Center, that became CERNET, linking over 1,000 Chinese universities.
+In 1994, with Professor Jianping Wu of Tsinghua University, Gage helped build the Network Research Center in the Tsinghua Main Administration Center, which became CERNET, linking over 1,000 Chinese universities.

 In 1995, at the Technology, Entertainment, and Design Conference (TED6) in Monterey, California, Gage and James Gosling announced and Gage demonstrated for the first time the Java programming language, creating the first interactive interface for the World Wide Web.

-In 2002, Gage joined the UN Information Technology Taskforce, to bring networking to all nations.
+In 2002, Gage joined the United Nations Information and Communication Technologies Task Force, to bring networking to all nations.
 In 2006, Gage joined the UN Digital Health Taskforce.
 For the World Economic Forum, he helped organize the Jordan Network Initiative with John Chambers of Cisco and Eric Schmidt of Google.

 In 2002, Sun Microsystems reached $25 billion (2015 USD) in revenues.

 In 2010, Oracle purchased Sun Microsystems.